Have you started your piano lessons but don’t know what pieces to play? Check out our list of easy piano songs for beginners!

 Chords – Fm-Eb-Eb/Db

-“Opening” is the first track in the album and, although it sounds complex, the piece is based on one repeating rhythm that’s easy once you crack it.
+“Opening” is the first track in the album and, although it sounds complex, the piece is based on one repeating rhythm, making it an easy piano song to learn.
 The hardest part is counting the triplet rhythms against the main bass line.

 5. “Married Life” by Michael Giacchino